Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: Introduction

 \begin{corollary} There exists an efficient randomized proper PAC learner for Clifford circuits if and only if $\textsf{RP} = \np$.
 Furthermore, an efficient quantum proper PAC learner for Clifford circuits exists if and only if $\np \subseteq \textsf{RQP}$. \end{corollary}

-We prove this by first realizing that finding a CNOT circuit with zero training error requires finding a full rank matrix in an affine subspace of matrices under matrix addition (so as to differentiate from a coset of a matrix group using matrix multiplication).
-This is known as the \textsc{NonSingularity} problem \citep{BUSS1999572} and is \np-Complete.
-While this may seems like a backwards reduction, it turns out that the set of matrix affine subspaces used to show that \textsc{NonSingularity} can solve 3SAT are a subset of the ones needed to learn CNOT circuits with zero training error.
+The proofs of these main results starts by realizing that finding a CNOT circuit with zero training error requires finding a full rank matrix in an affine subspace of matrices under matrix addition (so as to differentiate from a coset of a matrix group using matrix multiplication).
+This is known as the \textsc{NonSingularity} problem \citep{BUSS1999572} and is \np-complete.
+While this may seem like a backwards reduction, it turns out that the set of matrix affine subspaces used to show that \textsc{NonSingularity} can solve 3SAT are a subset of the ones needed to learn CNOT circuits with zero training error.
 Thus, there exist a set of samples such that a CNOT circuit with zero training error exists if and only if the SAT instance is satisfiable.
-Finding such a CNOT circuit is what is known as the search version of the \textit{consistency problem} and in turn the decision version of the concistency problem is also \np-Complete.
+Finding such a CNOT circuit is what is known as the search version of the \textit{consistency problem} and in turn the decision version of the consistency problem is also \np-complete.

-To show that an efficient proper learner for CNOT circuits implies $\textsf{RP} = \np$, let $S$ be some sample from the decision version of the consistency problem for CNOT circuits.
+To show that an efficient proper learner for CNOT circuits implies $\textsf{RP} = \np$, we follow the same proof structure as similar results for \np-hardness of the consistency problem for 2-clause CNF, 3-DNF, or the intersection of two halfspaces \citep{blum2015dp, BLUM1992117, Haghtalab2020}.
+First, let $S$ be some sample from the decision version of the consistency problem for CNOT circuits.
 Using the uniform distribution over each element in $S$, we will sample every element of $S$ with high probability given enough queries.
-Thus we are able to show that an efficient learner would necessarily also solve the consistency problem with high enough probability to create a solution in $\textsf{RP}$.
+Since $S$ contains at most a polynomial number of samples, we are able to show that an efficient learner with arbitrary $1/\poly(n)$ error would necessarily also solve the consistency problem with high enough probability to create a solution in $\textsf{RP}$.

-To show that $\textsf{RP} = \np$ implies an efficient learner, we utilize search-to-decision reductions for $\np$-complete problems to get an efficient algorithm for the search problem of minimizing training error.
-We can treat this search algorithm as our means of generating such a hypothesis circuit $C$ with low training error.
-By the generalization theorem provided by \citet{2020Caro}, assuming we have enough samples this $C$ will properly generalize and have low true error, thus completing the proof.
+Completing the proof in the other direction, if $\textsf{RP} = \np$ we utilize search-to-decision reductions for $\np$-complete problems to get an efficient algorithm for the search problem of minimizing training error.
+We can treat this search algorithm as our means of generating a hypothesis circuit $C$ with low training error.
+By the generalization theorem provided by \citet{2020Caro}, assuming we have enough samples, this $C$ will properly generalize and have low true error, thus completing the proof.
 The quantum forms of the proof essentially come for free by replacing $\textsf{RP}$ with $\textsf{RQP}$ everywhere and using learners capable of doing quantum computation.